 And so over the years, with much trial and error (emphasis on the latter), I developed a recipe that I really liked.
 BUT, that original recipe included beef broth—not a favorite ingredient when someone you love (my younger daughter) is a vegetarian.
 So about 10 years ago, I began my quest to create that same wonderful, rich-tasting broth without the use of animals.

 The Onions, of Course

 Why two types of onions?
 You might think that onions are all alike, that the difference between red, yellow, and white onions is only "skin deep."
 Not so.
-Each type of onion has its own characteristics of heat, bitterness, sweetness, and the ability to hold their shape or break down into creamy lusciousness.
-And, don't we really want all of those things in our bowl of soup?
-Why settle for one flavor or texture when you can achieve a more complex experience with two onions.
+Each type of onion has its own characteristics of heat, bitterness, sweetness, and the ability to hold its shape or break down into creamy lusciousness.
+And don't we really want all of those things in our bowl of soup?
+Why settle for one flavor or texture when you can achieve a more complex experience with two onions?
 Here are the ones I chose:

 These are considered the universal, all-purpose onion and make up about 75 percent of the world onion production.
 They are astringent yet sweet, and their sweetness intensifies with low, slow cooking.
 They can be round and fist-sized or flattened.
 Sweet varieties (Vidalia, Walla Walla, Maui) have a higher moisture content and so do not store as well.

 White onions have an all-white skin and flesh.
 They are slightly milder in flavor than the yellow onion and are a great substitute if you’re in need of an onion flavor, but don’t want it to be too powerful.

 What about red onions?
 Yes they are pretty in salads, but their red flesh turns an odd grey color when slowly sauteed, so I'll save them for other purposes.

 Umami Flavor Builders